This post may contain affiliate links. Please see our disclosure policy.

 Notes

-- Use Cold Ingredients: Cold mascarpone and heavy cream make for the smoothest filling.
+- Use Cold Ingredients: Cold mascarpone makes for the smoothest filling.

 - Quick Dips: Don’t let the ladyfingers linger in the coffee mixture—they’ll fall apart!